UniLogin/UniLogin/docs/source/overview.rst

 Development environment
 -----------------------

-Development environment helps quickly develop and test applications using universal login.
+Development environment helps quickly develop and test applications using Universal Login.
 The script that starts development environment can be run from ``@universal-login/ops`` project.
 The script does a bunch of helpful things:

 - creates a mock blockchain (ganache)
-- deploys mock ENS
+- deploys a mock ENS
 - registers three testing ENS domains: ``mylogin.eth``, ``universal-id.eth``, ``popularapp.eth``
-- deploys example ERC20 Token that can be used to pay for transactions
+- deploys an example ERC20 Token that can be used to pay for transactions
 - creates a database for a relayer
-- starts local relayer
+- starts a local relayer

 For more go to :ref:`tutorial<development_environment>`